- Advice and support

 Health and wellbeing apps

 Mindfulness and meditation can help you be in the present.
-You can also make use of a number of wellbeing apps, which have been made available to NHS staff for free until December 2020 such as:
+You can also make use of a number of wellbeing apps, which have been made available to NHS staff for free until the end of March 2021 such as:

 Dealing with emotions